WorldHistoricalGazetteer/whgazetteer/docs/contributing_dev.md

-## Contributing to World Historical Gazetteer: Software and Data Development
+## Contributing to World Historical Gazetteer: software and data development

 World Historical Gazetteer (WHG) is an open-source software  project and welcomes collaborators in its ongoing development.
 Technical Director Karl Grossner (@kgeographer) has been sole developer until now but he and the WHG project team are now actively inviting contributions in both **software development** and **data development**.
 If any of the following is of interest, please do not hesitate to get in touch  (karl@kgeographer.org)!